neilbrown/edlib/README.md

 --------

-A “display” is just a pane which can create an image somehow, and responds to commands like “pane-clear”, “text-display”, and “image-display”.
+A “display” is just a pane which can create an image somehow, and responds to commands like “Draw:clear”, “text-display”, and “image-display”.
 Displays are typically quite close to the root of the “pane” tree, but this is not a requirement.